jonamotta/TREX-PHY584/README.md

   `ssh -L<port_number>:polui01.in2p3.fr:<port_number> appro2@llrgate01.in2p3.fr`

+Now you can past the link inside your favourite browser substituting:

+`134.158.128.183` with `localhost`

-Now you can past the link inside your favourite browser and the magic is done: the Jupyter Notebook should be open and running.
+And the magic is done: the Jupyter Notebook should be open and running.